bacalhau-project/examples/case-studies/motherduck-bacalhau-integration/README.md

-# Instructions to Run This Example
+# Instructions to Running with MotherDuck

 ## Introduction
-This file is for building the entire system from scratch.
-It will go through the steps of setting up Google Cloud, Tailscale, and then running the terraform script to create the cluster.

-If you would just like to run the job, and not build from scratch, please see the [README.md](../README.md) file.

-## Architecture
-This sample example consists of three components:
+This example shows how to run a simple log processing pipeline with MotherDuck.
+The pipeline consists of two components:
 * A container that runs a python script that generates logs
 * A container that runs a python script that processes logs and uploads them to MotherDuck